City of London

 One side is an outdoor balcony facing the river Thames.
 The shard is right there directly on the opposite side of the bank.
 I was (again) very lucky to visit the Sky Garden on a gorgeous summer day, the entire London is clear to view and I looked all the way to the Westminster and beyond.

 The City Hall is like a cousin of Gherkin because it was also designed by Norman Foster.
-The City Hall only has 10 floors and a diameter of 45 meters, and a height of 45 meters.
+The City Hall only has 10 floors a diameter of 45 meters, and a height of 45 meters.
 It’s located on the South bank which mirrors Gherkin on the other side of the river.
 It has a simple name and it was an homage to the America-inspired structure of the Greater London Authority, which was an attempt to establish a format that was more efficient than the Greater London Council.
 Nicknames?
 It is called “the snail” and “the onion”.

 Among the weirdest buildings that has already built, we have to mention the Tulip (which is notthing like Tulip at all, and it was originally proposed to be an add-on to the Gherkin.

 The proposal was to build a tower that’s 305 meters in height, next to the Gherkin, and it’s merely a 360 degree observatory with gondolas circulating around the edge of the three oval panels, plus sky bridges in the core.
 The project was designed by Foster + Partners, and it almost became the second tallest buidling in London.
 The project was subject to start in 2020, with oppoistion by Historic England, Historic Royal Palaces, and the Greater London Authority, it was eventually shut down by the Mayor after it was approved by London’s planning and transportation committee in 2019.

 As a matter of fact, it’s not just me!
 Walkie Talkie judged the UK’s worst building on the BBC!
-More, here we have a video that kind of explained why London’s Skyscrapers are oddly shaped – check it out:
+More, here we have a video that kind of explains why London’s Skyscrapers are oddly shaped – check it out: